phuchungbhutia/pdf-md-cleaner/README.md

 ---

 ## 📜 License
 This project is licensed under the MIT License.
-See LICENSE for more info.
+See [LICENSE](LICENSE) for more info.
----